ibm-cloud-docs/codeengine/subscription-cron.md

 The Periodic timer (cron) event producer generates an event at regular intervals.
 This interval can be scheduled by minute, hour, day, or month or a combination of several different time intervals.
 You can subscribe {{site.data.keyword.codeengineshort}} apps, functions, and jobs to receive cron events.
 {: shortdesc}

 The Periodic timer event subscription uses standard crontab syntax to specify interval details, in the format `* * * * *`, where the fields are minute, hour, day of the month, month of the year, and day of the week.
 For example, to schedule an event for midnight, specify `0 0 * * *`.
 To schedule an event for every Friday at midnight, specify `0 0 * * 5`.
-For more information about crontab, see [CRONTAB](http://crontab.org/){: external}.

 When you subscribe to a Periodic timer event producer, you must provide a destination (app, function, or job) and a destination type for the subscription.
 If you do not provide a schedule, then the default of `* * * * *` (every minute) is used.